vishvAsa/notes/biology/organism/health/disease/infection/viral/wuhan_epidemic/variants.md

 ## NY B 1.526
 - ability to escape from antibodies and vaccines.

-## mahArAShTra B 1.671
+## mahArAShTra B 1.617
+### Mutations
-- The other mutation L526R found in California makes it spread faster. more than twice as transmissible as the first wave virus.
+- Mutation L526R found in California makes it spread faster.

-### With E484Q
 - The E484Q mutation makes it behave like the African strain against which most vaccines have failed.

+### Subtypes
+- B 1.617.1
+- B 1.617.2
+- most widespread
+- Lost E484Q.
+- B 1.617.3

+### Vaccines
+- COVAXIN and COVISHIELD have demonstrated early neutralizing efficacy against B 1.617
+- Pfizer and Moderna showing 7 fold reduction in antibodies that can neutralize the variant found in India(B 1.617.2) according to WHO's weekly update.

+### Effects
+- The virus has about 40-50% more transmissibility than the B 117 UK variant.
+- causing more lung damages and weight loss.

 ## bengAl B 1.618